The OBBBA, Reconciliation, and Impacts

 Frequently Asked Questions

-I’m a currently enrolled graduate or professional student at UChicago Law.
+I’m a currently enrolled JD student at UChicago Law.
 What should I expect or do?

-If you’ve already borrowed a Graduate PLUS Loan for your current, continuing UChicago Law program before July 1, 2026, you should be considered grandfathered under our current interpretation.
-This means you should be able to continue borrowing up to the cost of attendance until the end of the 2028-2029 academic year or until your program ends—whichever comes first.
+If you’ve already borrowed a Graduate PLUS Loan for your UChicago Law JD degree before July 1, 2026, you should be considered grandfathered under our current interpretation.
+This means you should be able to continue borrowing up to the cost of attendance until the end of your JD program.
+If you take a leave of absence, that may change your borrowing options and we would encourage you to reach out to our office.

-You do not need to take any immediate action but if you haven't yet borrowed a federal student loan for your current degree program, the new borrowing rules will apply to you starting July 1, 2026.
-There is time to wait for the additioanl guidance before deciding on borrowing for the current 2025-2026 academic year so we recommend keeping updated on changes and tracking our updates as well.
+You do not need to take any immediate action, but if you haven't yet borrowed a federal student loan for your current degree program, the new borrowing rules will apply to you starting July 1, 2026.
+There is time to wait for additional grandfathering guidance from the Department of Education before deciding on borrowing for the current 2025-2026 academic year, so we recommend keeping updated on changes and tracking our updates as well.

 We’re also waiting on clarification from the Department of Education about how certain situations (like part-time students or dual-degree programs) will be treated.

-I’ve already graduated and am in repayment.
+I’ve already graduated from UChicago Law and am in repayment.
 Do these changes affect me?

 If your loans were disbursed before July 1, 2026 and you do not borrow a loan after that date, we expect that you will retain access to your current repayment plan for now.
 Some plans are phasing out and much remains to be determined based on the Department of Education's implementation guidance.

 When it comes to income-driven repayment options, Income-Based Repayment (IBR) will remain available if you only borrowed prior to July 1, 2026.
-Pay As You Earn (PAYE) and Income Contingent Repayment (ICR) are being phased out by June 30, 2028 and borrowers in those plans will need to switch to another plan before that date, or you’ll be automatically moved into RAP (the new, and soon-to-be only, income-driven repayment plan option).
+Saving on a Valuable Education (SAVE), Pay As You Earn (PAYE), and Income Contingent Repayment (ICR) are being phased out by June 30, 2028 and borrowers enrolled in those plans will need to switch to another plan before that date or be automatically moved into RAP.

 I’m working toward Public Service Loan Forgiveness (PSLF).
 Is that still available?